 At Ashcraft & Gerel, we have more than 65 years of experience handling workers’ compensation claims, including claims under the Defense Base Act.
 If you have been injured on an overseas U.S. military facility or in the course of your contracted work for the government, you may be eligible for compensation under the Defense Base Act.

-Who is Covered by the Defense Base Act?
+Who Is Covered by the Defense Base Act?

 Benefits of the Defense Base Act

-Important Facts About the Defense Base Act
+More Information about the Defense Base Act

 The Defense Base Act has many complicated legal nuances.

-- All employers of workers who fulfill the above criteria are required by federal law to provide workers compensation coverage for their employees.
-If your employer doesn’t follow this mandate and/or pay the amount in full, you as the injured employee or your family in the event of your death can sue the employer for tort damages.
+- All employers of workers who fulfill the above criteria are required by federal law to provide workers’ compensation coverage for their employees.
+If your employer doesn’t follow this mandate and/or pay the amount in full, you as the injured employee – or your family in the event of your death – can sue the employer for tort damages.